grincc/agenda/notes/2022-12-06-community-meeting-notes.md

 # Short Summary

 - Dissolving the GRINCC and returning funds [opinion ](https://forum.grin.mw/t/pause-grin-community-council-we-need-your-opinion/10185 ) is **voted against** due to feedback from community and council members.
-- Suggestions about allowing GrinCC Github access to groundskeeper.
+- Suggestion about allowing GrinCC Github access to groundskeeper is voted & agreed.
 - The demand for **unlocking** [Support for Nano Hardware wallet bounty](https://forum.grin.mw/t/locked-support-ledger-wallet/8517 ) decision is left to Original council.
 - On Python wrapper bounty  current [progress](https://forum.grin.mw/t/locked-python-cffi-secp256k1-zkp-wrapper-bounty/10030 ), @cekickafa will contact @walkbackgod.
 - Process of payment managements about approved funding requests is to be tracked by @cekickafa.
 - A time period of **48 hours** is defined with regard to the signing of transactions by key holders for approved funding requests.
 - Community farming project management is being discussed.
+- Test miners check-management is discussed.
+- Gui wallet development is mentioned by  @yeastplume.

 # Agenda Points & Actions